 An algorithm is a stranger you can never quite see.
 It decides who hears you and how loudly.
 It rewards posting often and posting big and posting in ways that test well in someone's A/B framework.
 None of that is friendship.
 None of that is taste.

 Vibes has no recommended-for-you, no "people you may know," no for-you tab.
 There is one and only one source of content: the friends whose phone numbers are in your contacts who also use Vibes.
 If you have eleven friends on the app, you'll see eleven friends.
 If you have two, you'll see two.
-The size of your social graph is not a metric we want to grow on your behalf.
+The size of your social graph is not a metric I want to grow on your behalf.

 An algorithm is a stranger you can never quite see.